• Home

 Photo: nd3000 / iStock

-Business credit cards are financial tools specifically designed to cater to the needs of businesses, entrepreneurs, and self-employed individuals.
-They come in different types, offering a range of features and numerous benefits.
-These are tailored to facilitate business-related expenses such as travel, purchasing supplies, and managing cash flow.
-Business credit cards offer a convenient and separate line of credit from personal finances, simplifying accounting processes and facilitating more accurate expense tracking.
+Business credit cards are financial tools designed for businesses, entrepreneurs, freelancers, and self-employed individuals.
+Individual free cards in Germany differ from business cards.
+Business cards come in different types and are tailored to business-related expenses such as travel, purchasing supplies, software subscriptions, advertising, and managing cash flow.

 Most of the cards are operated within the networks of Visa Card and Mastercard.
-American Express also issues business credit cards.
+American Express also issues business cards, but Amex acceptance in Germany can be weaker than Visa or Mastercard, especially in small restaurants, cafés, local shops, trades, and some public offices.

 Business Cards vs. Corporate Cards